 Brief History and Origin – Is it Really That Rare?

 Philodendron Hastatum is a rare aroid that originates from the tropical and subtropical canopies of Brazil.
 Whilst it’s found in abundance in Brazil’s Atlantic Forest and in some areas of Rio de Janeiro, it’s considered an endangered species due to its high and growing demand worldwide.

-In some areas of Rio, it’s protected by law under the national park act and cannot be taken without explicit permission from the local government.
+In some areas of Rio, it’s fully protected by law under the National Park Act and can’t be taken without explicit permission from the local government.

 Philodendron Hastatum Care

 The Philodendron Hastatum thrives in an aroid potting mix that’s fast draining and rich in organic matter.

 I’ve had great success with my DIY recipe below.
 It’s a horticultural formulation I used to use for philodendron ‘enclosures’ when I worked for different botanical gardens.

 - 20% perlite (drainage)